bbauska/Coursera-Bootstrap/readme.md

 <h4>Collapse and Accordion</h4>

-Let\'s now talk about a very useful plugin in Bootstrap called as the Collapse.
+Let&apos;s now talk about a very useful plugin in Bootstrap called as the Collapse.

 We have seen its application in the navigation bar earlier.

-We\'ll revisit that code and take a quick look at it in more detail.
+We&apos;ll revisit that code and take a quick look at it in more detail.

 A related component is called as the Accordion.